 We commissioned a report into the potential for digital food labelling in Australia.
 This would enable businesses to provide digital food product information to their consumers and share information with other businesses in their supply chains.

 The report looked at work underway in Australia and overseas to develop web-based data sources, ledgers, apps and interactive supermarket displays.

 We found Australia’s food industry is already considering ways to collect and provide digital food product information, and this will be used to inform the future development of digital food labelling.
 Contact us if you would like to view the report.

 The Minister led a working group to consider whether origin labelling should be extended to seafood sold in foodservice.
-A working group paper and addendum were prepared to inform discussions.
+A working group paper and addendum informed discussions.
 The government is considering outcomes from the consultation.